Italy

 • There is no specific requirement in the law to identify a country of removal prior to detention.
 Nationality information can be provided initially by the detainee.
 It is possible to be detained in order to be identified.

-• Statelessness is relevant in decisions to detain in that it affects the prospects of removability, and recognised stateless persons who are legally resident cannot be detained.
+• The Italian legal system does not recognise statelessness or risk of statelessness as a vulnerability factor.
+Statelessness is relevant in decisions to detain in that it affects the prospects of removability, and recognised stateless people who are legally resident cannot be detained for the purpose of removal.
 People at risk of statelessness, or whose statelessness has not been formally recognised in law, may be subject to detention and considered to have irregular residence status.
-Referral to an SDP from detention is possible in theory, but there are no provisions or guidance on this matter.

 • However, a 2019 Court of Cassation Judgment ruled that detention of a "de facto stateless person” (person at risk of statelessness or whose statelessness has not been determined) should follow the same rules as for people recognised as stateless.
 The ruling had an important impact to counter the repeated detention of Romani people who are stateless or at risk of statelessness in Italy.

-• Free legal aid is provided by law for all foreigners subject to a removal procedure, regardless of income.
+• Assistance by a lawyer is compulsory in all hearings, and if the detainee does not have one, an ex officio lawyer is appointed.
+Free legal aid is provided by law for all foreigners subject to a removal procedure, regardless of income.
 In principle, organisations running the centres provide legal assistance, but legal operators are few, generally inexperienced, and often have part-time contracts.
 In practice, it is often difficult for lawyers to contact clients in detention.
-All centres have adopted a practice of removing mobile phones from detainees.
-Public telephones are available, and detainees receive phonecards, but it is very difficult for anyone (including lawyers) to call a detainee from outside.
-Heavy restrictions have been placed on access to pre-removal centres during the COVID-19 pandemic.
+Restrictions in the use of mobile phones for detainees mean that it is difficult for anyone (including lawyers) to call a detainee from outside.

 • Detainees must be informed in writing of the reasons for detention, their rights and obligations, and given a list of lawyers, in a language they are reasonably supposed to understand.